Tips for Keeping Hearing Equipment on Babies, Toddlers, & Preschoolers

 Silkawear Bonnets (www.silkawear.com) – unique and custom-made bonnets for young children who wear hearing equipment.

-Hanna Andersson (www.hannaandersson.com) – they sell lightweight hats that fit snugly on the head and are thin enough not to block sounds coming in.
+Hanna Andersson (www.hannaandersson.com) – they sell lightweight hats (search “pilot cap”) that fit snugly on the head and are thin enough not to block sounds coming in.
 They are often tied under the chin.

 Tip #4 – Headbands

 Families of children who use Bone Conduction hearing aids or softband Bone Anchored hearing systems (BAHAs or Bahs) are often looking for headband options.
-In addition to products available through the hearing aid companies, the following are available:
+In addition to products available through the hearing aid companies, a quick “softband” search on etsy.com turns up a multitude of colourful options for decorating and making your child’s BAHS as unique as they are! https://www.etsy.com/search?q=softband

 Tip #5 – Decorations